Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: Conclusion and Future Directions

 We have designed an inverse semantic-aware wireless sensing framework.
 The amplitude response matrix of the RIS can be effectively used to generate the codebook as prior knowledge for decoding.
 We have shown that our proposed RIS-aided encoding method can achieve effective data compression.
 When selecting the signal spectrums to be encoded, our proposed semantic hash sampling method is significantly better than the widely used uniform sampling method.
 Moreover, the self-supervised decoding method can recover signal amplitude and phase spectrums to achieve various wireless sensing tasks without affecting the performance.
 Since the decoding method does not require any pre-training, it can greatly save network resources.
 As the demand for sensing data increases, our proposed framework can contribute to building a resource-friendly next-generation Internet.

-There are two potential future research directions. \begin{itemize} \item {\textit{Inverse Semantic-aware Transmission of Images}}.
-We can consider the inverse semantic-aware encoding and decoding of images or audio.
-In the surveillance service application, a camera shoots a bay to detect boats.
-The surveillance videos take up a lot of storage resource.
-The idea is to compress several video frames, e.g., six frames as shown in Fig.~\ref{realplot}, into one frame.
-The original frames can be recovered by using the proposed self-supervised decoding algorithm. \item {\textit{Cantor or Szudzik Pairing Compression}}.
+There are two potential future research directions. \begin{itemize} \item {{\textit{Inverse Semantic-aware Transmission of Images}}.
+We can explore the application of inverse semantic-aware encoding and decoding for images or audio.
+In the context of surveillance services, for example, a camera captures a bay to detect boats.
+The surveillance videos require significant storage resources.
+The goal is to compress multiple video frames, such as the six frames depicted in Fig.~\ref{realplot}, into a single frame.
+The original frames can then be reconstructed using the proposed self-supervised decoding algorithm.} \item {\textit{Cantor or Szudzik Pairing Compression}}.
 In this paper, we encoded the amplitude and the phase spectrum separately.
 A possible improvement is to use the pairing functions, e.g., cantor~\cite{lisi2007some} or szudzik~\cite{szudzik2006elegant} pairing functions, to combine the two spectrum into one.
 As shown in Fig.~\ref{res}, the pairing compression can be used as an operation after obtaining amplitude and phase spectrums to further compress the sensing data. \end{itemize}